openstack/octavia/doc/source/install/install-ubuntu.rst

    .. note::

       Check whether " ~/.ssh/id_rsa.pub" file exists or not in advance.
-      If the file is not exist, run ssh-keygen command to create it.
+      If the file does not exist, run the ssh-keygen command to create it.

 6. Create dhclient.conf file for dhclient